 Higher up in the Export Settings dialog, there is a summary of the Output and Source.
 The output settings in this case will match the source settings because the Preset we are using is Match Source - High bitrate.
 The output name shows the name of the output file and by clicking on it, you can specify where it will be stored.
 Go ahead and save it to the default location and then click Export at the bottom of the dialog and the new file will be created (in this case an mp4) and saved to this location.

-You should be able to publish your movie to social media from the Export Settings box by doing the above steps and then clicking Publish and then specifying the appropriate login credentials for the platform chosen.
+You should be able to publish your movie to social media from the Export Settings box by doing the above steps and then clicking Publish at the right of the Export Settings box and then specifying the appropriate login credentials for the platform chosen.
+I haven't tried to do this.